 5 Animal Shaolin Kung Fu

 Our lineage is focused on Grand Master Ark Y. Wong who created the Five Animal Five Families Kung Fu, also known as Ng Ga Kuen.
-The Five Southern Family styles (Fut, Hung, Choy, Li, Mok) originate in the Siu Lum Temple at Guangdong.
-The Southern Five Animal Styles are integrated in the Five Animal Five Families Kung Fu.
+The Five Southern Families style (Fut, Hung, Choy, Li, Mok) originate in the Siu Lum (Shaolin) Temple at Guangdong.
+The Southern Five Animal Style is integrated in the Five Animal Five Families Kung Fu.
 The two should not be confused as separate styles: where the Five Families are the foundation – encompassing all our concepts, strategies, and theories – in the Five Animals (tiger, crane, snake, dragon, leopard) we can find internal and external conditioning of the body, like Chi cultivation through Tai Chi or Qi Gong.